-You can also find PowerPoint Templates online with a basic Google search.
+You can also find PowerPoint Templates online with a basic Google search (search for "Scientific poster templates" so that you don't get artistic poster templates).
 Here are some sites that have worked well in the past:

 Method 2: Start from scratch.
-Powerpoint is the easiest program to use, albeit not the best.
-Set up the custom slide size before you do anything else!
+PowerPoint is the easiest program to use, albeit not the best.
+Set up the custom slide size before you do anything else, after reading the conference requirements!
 The rest is easy, just like working on a regular ppt slide.
 Scroll below for some useful tips.